|

 be in normal physical condition, able to paddle at an easy pace for at least

 an hour at a stretch.
-You may need to climb in and out of your boat in a
+You need to able to climb in and out of your boat in a

 variety of places, including steep banks, high docks, etc.